Table of contents

 1. You’re exempt from paying tax on the capital gain of your principal residence if it’s been your principal residence the entire time you owned it.

-2. If you own shares of a Qualified Small Business Corporation, you can claim an exemption on the gain up to $971,190.
-This amount is as of 2023 and is indexed to inflation.
+2. If you own shares of a Qualified Small Business Corporation, you can claim an exemption on the gain up to $1,250,000.
+This amount is as of June 25, 2024 and will be indexed to inflation.

-3. If you own shares of a Qualified Farm or Fishing Properties, you can claim an exemption on the gain up to $1,000,000.
+3. If you own shares of a Qualified Farm or Fishing Properties, you can also claim an exemption on the gain up to $1,250,000.

 4. If your spouse outlives you, you can transfer your property to him/her tax-free.
 This is known as the spousal rollover.